CheVeraId/domainauth-spec/draft-narea-domainauth.md

 4. **Certificate Chain:**
   - For member signatures, MUST include the member's certificate.
   - For organisation signatures where the signer is not the organisation itself (e.g., a delegated signer), MUST include the signer's certificate.
   - MAY include intermediate certificates if applicable.
+If included, they SHOULD NOT include certificates extraneous to the chain between the organisation certificate and the signer's certificate.
   - MUST NOT include the organisation certificate from the signature bundle.

 The DomainAuth signature metadata is encoded as an ASN.1 structure and is defined in section 5.4.